-We have a lot of patients who suffer persistent pain following eversion or inversion ankle sprain injuries, who have normal X-rays.
+We have a lot of patients who suffer persistent ankle and foot pain following eversion or inversion ankle sprain injuries, who have normal X-rays.
 They often do not seem amenable to physiotherapy.
 Is MRI the best investigation for post-injury pain?
 At what stage would you like to see these patients if they are not improving?

-Post ankle sprain persistent symptoms are most commonly due to soft tissue impingement around the ligaments, osteochondral lesion, syndesmotic injury (high ankle sprain) or peroneal tendon problems.
+Post ankle sprain persistent foot pain symptoms are most commonly due to soft tissue impingement around the ligaments, osteochondral lesion, syndesmotic injury (high ankle sprain) or peroneal tendon problems.
 Other diagnoses are possible and sometimes the sprain can simply be slow to settle.
 With persistent significant symptoms beyond 3 months, it is reasonable to investigate further and MRI is usually the first line investigation (assuming normal X-rays have been previously performed).

 However, dynamic ultrasound may be necessary to pick up impingement or peroneal tendon problems.
 If there is abnormality on any of these investigations and/or symptoms are failing to settle beyond 3 months referral is recommended.

 Is there good evidence for MTPJ and toe IPJ/PIPJ fusion for severe pain in toe arthritis?
 These cases are now hard for GPs to get through the funding policies and I have many patients who struggle with chronic pain.